How to get to Amalfi

 Then there are the Tavole Amalfitane, which for centuries represented the maritime code in the Mediterranean.

-When, in the mid 1800s, Prince Ferdinand of Bourbon constructed the coastal road between Vietri sul Mare and Positano, allowing easier access to this beautiufl stretch of Italian coast, the town's mild climate and beautiful architecture made Amalfi an obligatory stop on the Grand Tour.
+When, in the mid-1800s, Prince Ferdinand of Bourbon constructed the coastal road between Vietri sul Mare and Positano, allowing easier access to this beautiful stretch of Italian coast, the town's mild climate and beautiful architecture made Amalfi an obligatory stop on the Grand Tour.

 Today, traveling to Amalfi over land or sea is still an unforgettable experience.

-Quintessentially Mediterranean, Amalfi's townscape is comprised of a cluster of little white houses, interspersed with narrow alleyways and shady porticoes, and watch towers such as the Torre Saracena, close to the Convent of San Francesco.
+Quintessentially Mediterranean, Amalfi's townscape is comprised of a cluster of little white houses interspersed with narrow alleyways and shady porticoes and guarded by watchtowers such as the Torre Saracena, close to the Convent of San Francesco.

-The town's landmark is the Duomo or cathedral.
-Initiated in the 9th century and altered on various occasions, the church, preceded by an impressive flight of 62 steps, towers over Amalfi's main piazza.
+The town's main landmark is the Duomo, or cathedral.
+Begun in the 9th century and altered on various occasions, the church, preceded by an impressive flight of 62 steps, towers over Amalfi's main piazza.

 The multi-colored facade was completely rebuilt in the 19th century after the original collapsed.
 Work on the majolica faced bell tower was completed in 1276.
 The interior is a magnificent display of Italian baroque art and silver masonry.